 “Ah, that’s right.”
 He smiled, remembering where he had heard the name.
 “I am Eril, the one who finished off that weakling of a crowned prince.
 So… you were his sword instructor?
 Such a pitiful man, unable to even scratch me.
 I hope you can do better.”
 He added, trying to goad the knight into making the first move.

 “… You will pay for insulting his memory.”
 Komor stepped forward, and the four knights behind him closed around the princess.

 “He cursed me you know?
 Said that his master Komor would be the one to avenge him.
 Like a fool, he did not understand who he was up against.
 Will you make the same mistake?”
 Eril replied, stepping toward the knight.
 “I’ve always wanted to see if his master was as skilled as he claimed.”

 Seeing the distance between them shrinking, Komor took two fleeting steps forward.
 With a two-handed overhead swing of his longsword, he slashed as his third step hit the ground, putting all his weight into the attack.

 *TANG!* with one hand, his opponent easily caught the attack.

 Having defended in a backhand grip, “You are weak.”
 Eril mouthed off as he pushed the man back.
 With a quick twist of his wrist, he changed his grip to a forehand and slashed forward horizontally in one smooth motion.
 The knight stepped back and his sword grazed the man’s chest plate, frosting over it.

 “Komor!”
 Princess Vernera exclaimed, seeing the attack from behind.

 “Slaughter anyone in your path and bring me the princess.
 Alive.”
-Eril commanded, and the three who had been standing behind him—motionlessly—began dashing into the building, following the knights.
+Eril commanded, and the three who had been standing behind him—motionlessly—dashed into the building, following the knights.
 “How admirable, allowing my men to pass like that.”
 He commended after they disappeared.